dtcu0ng/H81M-DS2-Hackintosh/README.md

 + Because macOS don't support Pentium, Celeron CPUs, so we need a fake CPUID for that:
 + In Clover bootloader, press O, go to Binary patching, set the FakeCPUID to: 0x0306A0 or 0x0306A9 (both have been tested by me)
 + Or you can set FakeCPUID in Clover Configurator by going to Kernel and Kext Patches section, set the FakeCPUID to 0x0306A0 or 0x0306A9 (this will save your time when boot installed macOS in your hard drive)
-+ SIP was completely disabled on both OC and Clover work EFI (The EFI for install macOS with OpenCore still keep SIP enabled)
++ SIP was completely disabled on both OC and Clover EFI

 # Post-install:
 + (Only High Sierra ) If you have NVIDIA graphics card, use this terminal command to install Web driver